 The difference between the congestion payout using total congestion and the congestion payout using only day-ahead congestion illustrates the issue.
-For 2015, total day-ahead congestion was \$1,632.1 million while total day-ahead plus balancing congestion was \$1,385.3 million, compared to target allocations of \$1,231.3 million in the same time period.
+For January through March 2016, total day-ahead congestion was \$322.9 million while total day-ahead plus balancing congestion was \$292.2 million, compared to target allocations of \$285.9 million in the same time period.

 PJM used a more conservative approach to modeling the transmission capability for the 2014 to 2015 planning period.
 PJM simply assumed higher outage levels and included additional constraints, both of which reduced system capability in the FTR auction model.
 The result was a significant reduction in Stage 1B and Stage 2 ARR allocations, and a corresponding reduction in the available quantity of FTRs, an increase in FTR prices and an increase in ARR target allocations.
-The market response to the reduced supply of FTRs was increased of FTRs, while payments to FTR holders who did not receive ARRs exceed total congestion on their FTR paths and result in profits to FTR holders.
+The market response to the reduced supply of FTRs was increased bid prices, increased clearing prices and reduced clearing quantities.